 3. Use an up-to-date logo

 We’ve made subtle changes to the logo over the years, with the most recent design created in 2011 following a branding project mandated by Annual Gathering.
 It helps us to be better known and understood if we all use the same logo.
-This is the version of the logo that we’d like everybody to be using.
+Below shows the version of the logo that we’d like everybody to be using.
 It comes in three variations:

 The logo should appear at least once in each document or communication, but it definitely shouldn’t appear more than once on the same page.
 If the communication is going mostly to non-members e.g. a flyer to promote a group or a letter to an MP or newspaper, then you should always use the logo accompanied by the organisation name and strapline.
 Variations of the logo accompanied with the strapline can be found in the side panel on this page where you can download a folder with most versions of the logo.

-If you need to resize it to fit your publication, make sure the logo stays circular and isn’t squashed.
-If it is enlarged to the point of becoming pixelated, get in touch with [email protected] and we can supply the file at a larger resolution.
-For professional print quality, you can use the vectorised .EPS version of the logo, however this isn’t compatible with all word processing software.
+If you need to resize the logo to fit your publication, make sure the logo isn’t distorted and remains it’s circular form.
+If it is enlarged to the point of becoming pixelated, get in touch with email@example.com we can supply the file at a larger resolution.
+For professional print quality, you can use a vectorised .EPS version of the logo, however this isn’t compatible with all word processing software.
 If you require an .EPS logo please contact firstname.lastname@example.org.
 The Communications Team can also supply versions of the logo on a transparent background if you want to overlay it on backgrounds/photos.
 Please email email@example.com if you could like a copy of these.